mariusbancila/croncpp/README.md

 # croncpp
-**THIS PROJECT IS UNDER DEVELOPMENT!**

 croncpp is a C++17 header-only cross-platform library for handling CRON expressions.
-It implements two basic operations, parsing an expression and computing the next occurence of the scheduled time.
+It implements two basic operations: parsing an expression and computing the next occurence of the scheduled time.

 ## CRON expressions
 A CRON expression is a string composed of six fields (in some implementation seven) separated by a whites space representing a time schedule.
 The general form is the following (with the `years` being optional):